Welcome to today's edition of the Rush 24-7 podcast.

 They seem to be doing fine.

-My question is about this frog, is I wonder how it tastes.
+My question is about this frog is I wonder how it tastes.

 You know, fry this thing up, put a little lemon on it.

-Uh, you never know.
+You never know.

 Purple frog haven't had one of those.

-You gotta get this.
+You got to get this.

-Our friends at Power Line uh found this.
+Our friends at Powerline found this.

-I also remember how Mr. Libby offered his services pro bono, or at reduced costs.
+I also remember how Mr. Libby offered his services pro bono or at reduced costs.

-He was a lawyer, after he had returned to private law practice in order to help former colleagues and friends with legal issues.
+He was a lawyer after he had returned to private law practice in order to help former colleagues and friends with legal issues.

 In one such case, he helped a public official defend himself against libelous accusations, something that is extremely difficult to do for anyone in public office.